Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 * config/gripper.yaml

 # How to use
-To use the action, use the gripper name and rotation speed.
+To use the action service, use the gripper name and rotation speed or rotation time and drirection of rotation.
+The return value is the boolean type.
+The feedback value is current the rotation speed of uint32 type.

 The gripper name is set with gripper.yaml in the config folder.

-Speed can be specified as follows.

-If a value in the range of 0~1023 is used, it is stopped by setting to 0 while rotating to CCW direction.

-If a value in the range of 1024~2047 is used, it is stopped by setting to 1024 while rotating to CW direction.

-Specifically, please refer to [here](http://support.robotis.com/en/product/actuator/dynamixel_x/xl_series/xl-320.htm#Actuator_Address_03).
+In this file, the motor are listed.
+If you want to add a new motor, please add it to this file.
+However, please do not duplicate the motor name and id.

+The drirection of rotation can be either 'tighten' or 'loosen'.
+The motion is different in each direction.

+'tighten' will rotate until the motor stops rotating.
+The rotation speed is mandatory for 'tighten'.
+The rotation speed can be between 0 and 1023.
+The rotation speed is uint32 type.

+'loosen' will rotate for the specified time.
+The rotation time is mandatory for 'loosen'.
+The rotation time is float32 type.

-As in demo.launch, set parameter.
+As in fastening_tools.launch, set parameter.

 'max_access' is the number of U2D2 connections.